 Did you know?
-In 2018, the Wall Street Journal reported that Canada is facing a shortage of low-skilled and unskilled workers.
-This is mainly due to the existing merit-based immigration system of Canada that favours immigrants who are well-educated and highly skilled in their respective fields.
-While this is undoubtedly important for the growth of the Canadian economy, there is no denying that the country needs more individuals with a low-skill level as well.
-If you believe that you fall into the category, well, then you are in luck!
+2018, the Wall Street Journal reported that Canada faces a shortage of low-skilled and unskilled workers.
+This is mainly due to Canada’s existing merit-based immigration system that favours immigrants who are well-educated and highly skilled in their respective fields.
+While this is undoubtedly important for the growth of the Canadian economy, there is no denying that the country needs more individuals with low skills as well.
+If you believe you fall into the category, you are in luck!

-Navigating the visa process for low-skilled workers can be a bit tricky, though.
+Navigating the visa process for low-skilled workers can be tricky, though.
 That’s why we are here to help.
-In this article, we will be discussing how you can work in Canada as a low-skilled worker and the types of jobs in Canada for unskilled or low-skilled immigrants.
+In this article, we will discuss how you can work in Canada as a low-skilled worker and the jobs in Canada for unskilled or low-skilled immigrants.

 Moving to Canada Under the Temporary Foreign Worker Program

-For unskilled and semi-skilled workers looking for jobs in Canada, the first option available is the Temporary Foreign Worker Program.
+The first option for unskilled and semi-skilled workers looking for jobs in Canada is the Temporary Foreign Worker Program.

-This can allow foreign workers to live and work in Canada on a temporary basis (usually 2 years).
+This allows foreign workers to temporarily live and work in Canada (usually two years).
 You can also apply for a new work permit or an extension on your existing permit.
 However, this depends on your employers and the job offer you have received.
-In order to be eligible for this visa, you must:
+To be eligible for this visa, you must:

-- Have written evidence of the job offer you have received by a Canadian employer
+Have written evidence of the job offer you have received from a Canadian employer

-- Have an approved Labour Market Impact Assessment (LMIA).
+Have an approved Labour Market Impact Assessment (LMIA).
 The Department of Employment and Social Development Canada gives this to your employer.

-- Show the immigration officer that you will be staying in Canada temporarily and will leave the country at the end of your employment period.
-You must also be able to convince the officer that you have reasons to return to your own country.
+Show the immigration officer that you will stay in Canada temporarily and leave the country at the end of your employment period.
+It would be best to convince the officer that you have reasons to return to your country.

 Your employer will be responsible for the following: